ZJTAN97/learning_java/README.md

 Welcome to my learning_java repository.

-This repository will contain everything I learnt about Java and also LeetCode questions that I have attempted in Java.
+This repository will contain everything I learnt about Java.
+The topics covered are as followed

-Feel free to use these materials for your learning.
+- Java Fundementals (OOP, streams, Collections Framework, interfaces etc.)
+- Data Structures & Algorithms
+- LeetCode questions implemented in Java

 ## Folder Structure